devritter/BlazingExtensions/README.md

 ## `.ToStartOfMonth()`

-Moves a given `DateTime` to the first day of its month and sets the time to 00:00:00.000.
+Moves a given `DateTime` to the first day of its month and sets the time to `00:00:00.000`.
 Useful for data filtering.
-See code example at `.ToEndOfMonth()`.
+See code example at `.ToEndOfMonth()` below.

 ## `.ToEndOfMonth()`

-Moves a given `DateTime` to the last day of its month and sets the time to 23:59:59.999.
+Moves a given `DateTime` to the last day of its month and sets the time to `23:59:59.999`.
 Useful for data filtering:

 ```csharp
 // imagine you need to always fetch a full month here